-Finally, it is expected that all beneficiaries of a project receive a share of the EC financial contribution that is proportionate to the costs that they are expected to incur.
+Finally, it is expected that all beneficiaries of a project receive a share of the EU financial contribution that is proportionate to the costs that they are expected to incur.
 Where the financial contribution of a beneficiary would be equal or superior to the costs that it would incur, this may indicate that the actions of this beneficiary would have been carried out anyway, even without LIFE+ co-financing.
 Such actions may therefore be deleted from the project during revision.

-6.7.
+1.6.7.
 What is the optimal starting date and duration for a project?

-When preparing the project's time planning, beneficiaries should be aware that the expected date of the signature of the grant agreements for the LIFE+ 2008 projects will be in late 2009.
-Therefore, the earliest possible starting date for these projects is 1 January 2010.
-Any costs incurred before that starting date will not be considered eligible and cannot be included in the project budget.
+When preparing the project's time planning, beneficiaries should be aware that the expected date of the signature of the grant agreements for the LIFE+ 2011 projects will be before mid-2012.
+Therefore, the earliest possible starting date for these projects is 1 June 2012.
+Any costs incurred before the project's starting date will not be considered eligible and cannot be included in the project budget.